 - Partition was the largest migration in human history, fraught with violence.
 One million Indians died and most people today cannot track their ancestors as a result.

 Heartbreaking as it was, I’m grateful I got to learn about the history of Amritsar at this memorable museum.
 Entrance is 250 rupees for foreigners.
+If you wish to understand more, book a guided tour ($13).

 Shopping & wandering the central square